ChildFund’s Work in Ecuador

 - Enable everyday family activities to stimulate children’s development.

-To accomplish all of this, the program provides training to groups of parents and caregivers in the community on issues related to the physical, emotional, social and intellectual development of children; the material focuses on nutrition, health, adequate early stimulation, music and toy making.
+To accomplish all of this, the program provides training to groups of parents and caregivers in the community on issues related to the physical, emotional, social and intellectual development of children; the material focuses on nutrition and malnutrition symptoms, health, adequate early stimulation, music and toy making.
 Mothers apply this learning at home and monitor the development of their children, according to their age, using ChildFund’s Child Development Scale.

 Operating within the framework of the Ministry of Education policies and regulations, ChildFund’s program provides educational equipment, builds and/or improves public infrastructure in marginal rural and urban schools, sponsors the formation of children’s clubs (recreational, cultural or educational), promotes school and after-school activities to improve the quality of learning, implements social and financial activities geared to school-age children, promotes the formation school governments and supports the improvement of parenting skills to promote and support the education and protection of their children.